 Henry worked for Berkshire Fine Spinning at the Greylock Mill in North Adams for 23 years, and at Sprague Electric for seven years, retiring in 1965.
 Wife Toni died in 1970.
 Henry passed away on June 30, 1982, at the age of 82.
 They had two children, Robert, born in 1927, and William, born in 1931.
 Robert, who worked for General Electric in Pittsfield, died in 1966.
 William, now 80 years old, lives in Virginia.
-My interview with him appears on the next page.
+My interview with him appears below.

 Both marriage certificates.
 The one on the right is in French and gives Henry’s name as Henri Rousseau.

 Excerpts from my interview with William Brooks, son of Henry Brooks